ovis-hpc/readthedocs/docs/source/index.rst

 .. toctree::
    :maxdepth: 3
-   :caption: LDMS: The Lightweight Distributed Metric Service (LDMS) is a scalable low-overhead, low-latency framework for collection, movement, and storage of metric/event data on distributed computer systems.
+   :caption: The Lightweight Distributed Metric Service (LDMS) is a scalable low-overhead, low-latency framework for collection, movement, and storage of metric/event data on distributed computer systems.

    ldms-quickstart
    ldms-tutorial